frePPLe/frepple/doc/installation-guide/windows-installer.rst

 #. **Installation**

-   During the actual installation you can see the list of installed files, and monitor the creation of the database schema (when using PostgreSQL).
+   During the actual installation you can see the list of installed files, and monitor the creation of the database schema.

    .. image:: _images/wininstall7.png